SEAMUS

 • Bylaws

-Huge THANKS to all instrumental performers involved in preparing and presenting these works, both from NYC and from throughout the US.
-NYC performers will include the TAK Ensemble, The Rhythm Method, cellists Madeleine Shapiro and Meaghan Burke, violinist Marina Kifferstein, Percussionists Sae Hashimoto and Ellery Trafford, pianist Shiau-uen Ding, flutist Laura Cocks, and taragato player Esther Lamneck.
-Out of town guests will include Betsy Lantz and Kyle Hutchins.
+Collaborators included guest choreographer and dancer Ron’Dale Simpson.
+Instrumental performers involved in preparing and presenting these works (many of which were also performed by the composers themselves, on laptops and on traditional or non-traditionally modified acoustic instruments) are both from NYC and from throughout the US.
+They included the TAK Ensemble, The Rhythm Method, cellists Madeleine Shapiro and Meaghan Burke, violinist Marina Kifferstein, Percussionists Sae Hashimoto and Ellery Trafford, pianist Shiau-uen Ding, flutist Laura Cocks, and taragato player Esther Lamneck, and clarinettist Ben Fingland.
+Out of town guests will include Betsy Lantz and Kyle Hutchins, Adrianne Munden Dixon, Greg Byrne, and many, many more.

 Login to SEAMUS